embladev/AreYouReady-JQuery/README.md

 Practical assessment for interns joining Embla

 # Problem
-We are in the process of building a project managment software and as the initial requirement we want the projects to be listed and filtered.
+We are in the process of building a project managment software and as the initial requirement we want the projects to be listed and toggle completed and not completed projects.

 # Solution - step 1
 * Analyse the above requirement and list down the acceptance criteria/test cases based on your assumptions